 The proponent has prepared a Draft Concept Bushland Management Plan and a Draft Biodiversity Offset Package (prepared by Hayes Environmental October 2011 and contained in Appendix 1).
-This will form the basis for the preparation of a Bushland Management Plan for the site in conjunction with the development of stages of development that affect bushland.

 The Concept Plan has been developed having regard to the location and condition of threatened ecological communities on the site with the proposed urban form seeking to avoid and minimise impacts on such communities.
 Notwithstanding these avoidance measures development in accordance with the Concept Plan would result in loss of 5.62 hectares of degraded native vegetation and habitat.
 This loss is necessary to achieve required social outcomes for the Airds Bradbury Renewal Project.